seayoung1112/PageNLPParser/README.md

   the format of preprocessed file will be each paragraph separated by one blank line (two \n\n) and each chapter title will be a single paragraph with a [--TITLE--] tag

+  open this file with an text editor with grammer checking and correct possible mistakes (depending on the quality of source)

 3 run PageParser class (Java)